 Students will receive:

-Applicants should be enrolled in undergraduate degree program in a STEM discipline have completed their junior year, and have prior research experience.
+Applicants should be enrolled in undergraduate degree program in a STEM discipline have completed at least two years of college, and have prior research experience.
 Preference will be given for students who are interested in pursuing their PhD at the University of Missouri.
-Students must be US citizens or permanent residents and must be continuing their undergraduate degree in Fall 2024.
-Students from the University of Missouri-Columbia are not eligible.
+Students must be US citizens or permanent residents and must be continuing their undergraduate degree in Fall 2025.

 Applicants should review the department and faculty research descriptions, listed separately below.